MuleSoft-AI-Chain-Project/mac-einstein1-connector/demo/mul4-einstein-connector-operations-demo/README.md

 -----------------

 1. Import the project folder demo in Studio.
-2. Change the Client Id, Client Secret, Salesforce Org keys as per convenience in "envVars.json" file under src/main/resources folder.
+2. Update the Client Id, Client Secret, Salesforce Org
 3. Save the configuration & run the application